 Employees of the United States.
-You may not exclude amounts paid to you for services you performed as an employee of the U.S. government or any of its agencies, or as an employee of the American Samoa government.
-This applies to both civilian and military employees.
+You may not exclude amounts paid to you for services you performed as an employee of the U.S. government or any of its agencies.
+This applies to both civilian and military employees, but does not include employees of the American Samoa government.

 Where to file.
-File your Form 1040 (including Form 4563) with the Internal Revenue Service Center, Austin, TX 73301-0215.
+File your Form 1040 (including Form 4563) with the Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301-0215.

 Note.
-If you do not qualify for the exclusion, follow the instructions for Form 1040.
+If you do not qualify for the exclusion, follow the instructions for Form 1040 or 1040A.
 Report all your taxable income, including income from U.S., foreign, and possession sources.
 Send your return to the address shown in the Form 1040 instructions.

-Page 2 Form 4563 (Rev. 12-2006)
+Page 2 Form 4563 (Rev. 12-2008)